 Okay, it’s not that hopeless.
 But it is hard.
 Gas often accompanies reflux and it can seem like a negative cycle.

-Baby is uncomfortable Baby won’t sleep Baby is tired so doesn’t feed well Baby is hungry, overtired, and not resting or feeding well Baby is uncomfortable
+Baby is uncomfortable.
+So baby won’t sleep.
+Baby is tired so doesn’t feed well.
+Then baby is hungry, overtired, and not resting or feeding well.
+Baby is uncomfortable.

 Here’s an entire post on baby sleep and reflux, so you can go there for more info, but here are a few key points.